Dream-Launch-Studios/write-like-a-human-backend/backend/README.md

 • Total Word Count – Growth or reduction in writing length.
 • Sentence Count – Number of sentences compared across pieces.

-i ahve to add before-after-remark a model for differnt spelling